 - Affordable Housing

 - Health and Recreation

 Michael’s career began in Edmonton in 1995 working in Edmonton’s inner city where he politicized by the circumstances of homeless people in Edmonton.
 In 2000, he was awarded the Queen’s Golden Jubilee Medal for his work with the homeless while working at Bissell Centre.
 In 2009, he was chosen as one of Edmonton’s Top 40 under 40 by Avenue Magazine for his work as a champion of neighbourhood revitalization and smarter urban planning.
 In 2013 Michael was selected as one of Alberta’s Next 10 most influential leaders by Alberta Venture Magazine.

-Michael grew up in Drayton Valley AB. where his family worked in the oil industry and in Winfield AB. on his grandparents cattle and grain farm.
-A family illness formed Michael’s passion for public service.
+Michael grew up in Drayton Valley where his family worked in the oil industry and in Winfield on his grandparents' cattle and grain farm.
+It was a family illness that formed Michael’s passion for public service.
 Growing up in poverty taught him the values of community, “people first” public policy, education and hard work.

-Michael and his wife Kara live and raise their two children Isaac and Samson in Ward 10.
+Michael and his wife Kara live in South Edmonton where they raise their two children Isaac and Samson.